Understanding the Gendered

 Reykjavík, Iceland

-The purpose of the Session is to bring together top policymakers, Arctic Indigenous leaders, including Indigenous youth, and expert community representatives to discuss current and future prospects of the urban communities resilience in the Arctic amid and beyond the COVID-19 pandemic.
+The Session brought together Arctic mayors, Arctic Indigenous leaders, and expert community to discuss current and future prospects of the Arctic urban youth.